tessgi/TessGiWebsite/content/pages/outreach/media.md

-Title: Media Support
+Title: Is your TESS research result news-worthy?
 Save_as: media.html

 [TOC]

-Is your research using TESS data press-worthy?
+## Media support

+NASA can provide media support that can help amplify your results so that it reaches a wide audience.
+NASA Goddard Space Flight Center's Astrophysics Division Communications Team has extensive experience creating press products based on results: from coordinating and writing web features and press releases, producing supporting videos, and commissioning animations, and even planning a press event if the result is significant enough.

+## TESS Media Coverage Request

 Submit a [TESS Media Coverage Request](https://asd.gsfc.nasa.gov/media_req_tess/) for media support consideration.
-Please consider submitting at the same time you submit a paper for publication, and before submitting it to a prepring server (like arXiv).
+The team needs an adequate heads up, about one month in most cases.
+Please consider submitting a media request at the same time you submit a paper for publication, and *before submitting it to a preprint server (like arXiv)*.

 <br/>
 <img class="img-responsive" style="max-width:80%;" src="images/mediaform.png">
-*Sample page from NASA Goddard's TESS Media Coverage Request.
-Image Credit: NASA*
+*Sample (partial) page from NASA Goddard's TESS Media Coverage Request [online form](https://asd.gsfc.nasa.gov/media_req_tess/).*
 <br/>

-A copy of this form will be emailed to the NASA Goddard Space Flight Center's Astrophysics Division Communications Team Leadership: Amber Straughn, Claire Saravia, Frank Reddy, Barb Mattson, and Jeanette Kazmierczak.
-If a paper is associated with this submission, the submission is not considered complete until you have also sent a current draft of your paper to Claire Saravia.
+A copy of this form will be emailed to the Goddard's Astrophysics Division Communications Team Leadership: Amber Straughn, Claire Saravia, Frank Reddy, Barb Mattson, and Jeanette Kazmierczak.
+If a paper is associated with this submission, please also send a current draft of your paper to TESS' Media Contact:

-There’s a lot that goes into creating press products based on results: from coordinating and writing the web feature/press release, producing a video, and commissioning animations, if necessary, and even planning a press event, if the result is significant enough.

-The team needs an adequate heads up, about one month in most cases, to do this right.

-Claire Saravia
-NASA's Goddard Space Flight Center
-Office of Communications
+Claire Saravia, Office of Communications
-office: (301) 286 1940

 claire.g.desaravia@nasa.gov